Cancer Drugs for Dogs

-Killing the cancer cells but leaving healthy ones intact.
+Killing the cancer cells but leaving healthy ones intact is the name of the game with these pharmaceutical treatments for canine cancer.

 For the better part of a century, the three mainstays of treatment for cancer, in both animals and people, have been surgery, radiation, and chemotherapy.
 Now a new cancer therapy promises to replace chemotherapy and its sledgehammer effects on the body and holds promise as an even better eradicator of malignant tumors.